xitizbasnet/Export_All_Microsoft_365_Users_MFA_Status_Enable_Enforced_Disabled_Report/README.md

-# Export All Microsoft 365 Users MFA Status Report 🚀
+# Export All Microsoft 365 Users MFA Status(Enable/Enforced/Desabled) Report 🚀
 In Microsoft 365, checking the Multi-Factor Authentication (MFA) status per user is possible via the Microsoft Entra admin center.
 However, it doesn’t provide detailed information.
 To get a detailed list of all users' MFA statuses in a single CSV file, you can use a PowerShell script.

 This guide will walk you through how to **export all Microsoft 365 users' MFA status** to a CSV file using PowerShell.